Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

     - witness:
         destinations: List<Output|Retirement>
         ext

     Rules:
     1. For each source: `sources[i].destination` must equal self.id - prevents double-spending.
     2. Each source must be unique in the `sources` list, no repetitions allowed.
     3. Each identifier in `destinations` must be unique (no repetitions) and included in the transaction.
     4. For each asset on the sources and destinations:
-        1. Sum the source amounts of that asset and sum the destination amounts of that asset.
+        1. Sum the source amounts of that asset (`sources[i].spent_output.amount`) and sum the destination amounts of that asset.
         2. Test that both source and destination sums are less than 2^63.
         3. Test that the source sum equals the destination sum.
         4. Check that there is at least one source with that asset ID.

-TODO: factor out min/maxtime to avoid breaking hashes.
+TimeConstraint:

+  - type=timeconstraint
+  - content:
+      mintime: integer
+      maxtime: integer
+      ext
+  - witness:
+      ext

+  Rules:
+  1. mintime must be equal to or greater than the mintime specified in the transaction header.
+  2. maxtime must be equal to or less than the maxtime specified in the transaction header.

 ## Translation Layer